geoadmin/doc-tech/docs/search.md

 ## Request Details

-To interact with the Search service, you need to provide specific parameters in your request.
+To interact with the search service, you need to provide specific parameters in your request.
-This endpoint only has **Query Parameters** that modify the behavior of the request, some are required and some are optional.
+This endpoint only has query parameters that modify the behavior of the request, some are required and some are optional.

 ### Query Parameters